 Fly to Marseille then transfer (less than 2 hours) to the charming village of Sault, right at the foot of Mont Ventoux.
-That evening there will be a welcome meeting with your leader and the opportunity to discuss the route, check bikes and make any final adjustments.
+After time to check bikes and make any final adjustments, we will do a short warm up ride south west from Sault through the Provencal countryside around Monieux.
+That evening there will be a welcome meeting with your leader and the opportunity to discuss the route in more detail.

 Distance cycled: 87km with 1170m ascent.

 We can't ignore the 'Giant of Provence' any longer, so today we head to the iconic Mont Ventoux.
 Our ride starts on a great road that winds itself through the magnificent Gorges de la Nesque.
 This is a lovely ride in its own right, but only the start of today's excitement.
 Arriving in Bedoin we start the climb of Mont Ventoux (1912m) by the most famous and difficult Tour de France route.
 It is certainly a challenge as the road climbs for 21.5km at an average of 7.5% to the summit.
 The final 5km are tough with pitches as steep as 10.7 %, you'll have earnt a celebratory drink by the top!
 A scenic 30km descent takes us back to Sault, probably for another celebratory drink.

 Free morning to relax in Sault, before transferring to Marseilles airport.
 Fly to London.